Business rates explained

-Business Rates is a local tax that is paid by the occupiers of all non-domestic/business property, in the same way that council tax is a tax on domestic property.
+Business rates are a local tax paid by the occupiers of all non-domestic/business property, in the same way that Council Tax is a tax on domestic property.

-The Valuation Office Agency, which is an agency of HM Revenue and Customs sets the rateable value of business premises by using property details such as rental information.
+The Valuation Office Agency (VOA) sets the rateable value of business premises by using property details such as rental information.
 A property’s rateable value is an assessment of the annual rent the property would rent for if it were available to let on the open market at a fixed valuation date.

 You can find out the current rateable value of any business premises by visiting the VOA website.